Camping and RVing – when it comes to either of these pastimes, they’re not necessarily mutually exclusive.

 In this scenario, the vehicle is used for transportation and storage – the camper is for sleeping, cooking food, and some are equipped with toilets or showers too.

-Also, trailers are used to transport sporting equipment like ATVs, 4x4s, dirt bikes, fishing gear to an outdoor location.
+Also, trailers are used to transport sporting equipment like ATVs, 4x4s, dirt bikes, and fishing gear to an outdoor location.

 Read Also: Regular Toilet in RV?